Berdiansk: Development

-In 1820s, the place of the future Berdiansk was just a small settlement of fishers with a few huts In 1825, merchant Nikolay Kobozev built a private wooden quay which was opened with a ceremony on July 1, 1830.
+In 1830, its name was changed to Novo-Nogaisk.
+On 1 July 1830 merchant Nikolay Kobozev's private wooden quay was opened with a ceremony.
 Only by 12 January 1835, a state-owned quay had been built.

-In 1833, Kobozev set up a wooden post to function as a navigation beacon; a modern stone lighthouse was built under the leadership of the Italian merchant Carlo Tomasini in 1838.
+In 1833, Kobozev set up a wooden post to function as a navigation beacon.
+In 1836, the first foreign ship entered the port of Berdiansk.
+A modern stone lighthouse was built under the leadership of the Italian merchant Carlo Tomasini in 1838.
 It is a 23 m octahedral whitestone tower with an orange stripe in the middle.
 The beacon fires protected sailing ships and was first seen in 1840.
-Almost half a century later, in 1883, the oil lamps were replaced by electric lights.
-The old beacon was refurbished and upgraded with newer equipment.
-In 1836, the first foreign ship entered the port of Berdiansk.
+The present name "Berdiansk" was given to the city in 1841 by special decree of Nicholas I and named after the nearby Berda River.
+The name of Berdiansk has also been written Berdianske (Бердянське), According to 1928 Kharkiv Orthography.

 In 1841 the settlement at Berdiansk Bay received city status.
 Grigory Chernyaev (1787—1868) was appointed the city governor (gradonachalnik) and the head of Berdiansk sea port.
 Chernyaev, an officer from landed gentry, took part in the Battle of Borodino.
 After the defeat of Napoleon he was appointed a comendant of Valenciennes.
 Mikhail Vorontsov knew him from France, when the former was the commander of the Russian expedition forces.

 The son of the Nogaisk merchant who owned fisheries at Berdiansk Bay, Nikolay Kobozev, was elected the first mayor of the city in 1841.
 During his term, the small township turned into a flourishing city with a large number of foreign companies' offices and active international trade.
-He built the first stone houses in the town and the famous Winter Theater, destroyed during World War II.
+He built the first stone houses in the town and the famous Winter Theater, later destroyed during World War II.

-In 1842, Berdiansk became the district center.
+In 1842, Berdiansk became the center of Berdyansky Uyezd (county).
 On 31 January 1845, the first coat of arms of Berdiansk was created.
 At the top, on a green background, is a silver Nogai nomadic tent together with a black plow; this denotes the semi-nomadic life lived in the Nogais and farming work done by local residents.
 In the bottom part, on a blue background, sits a black anchor to symbolize the district's affinity with the sea.
 By this time the customs outpost was already opened.
 Some foreign marine grain purchasing representatives (negotiators) moved their offices to Berdiansk from Mariupol and Odesa.